spencerlepine/woofer/README.md

 - Designed a MongoDB atlas NoSQL database managing user profile records, zip code groups, and yes/no match records
 - Built real-time chat feature with Socket.io with persistent message history stored in the database.
 - Integrated Firebase Authentication to manage user accounts, and verify tokens for the backend API requests.
-- Integrated CI/CD pipeline with Git, Jest, GitHub Actions, Docker Hub, and AWS EC2.
+- Integrated CI/CD pipeline with Git, Jest, GitHub Actions, Docker, and AWS EC2.
 - Developed with a ticket system and feature branches, while following schemas and UI designs.

 # 🌟 Features